Mukundbansal10/CameraApp/README.md

 1. Open the [Camera App](https://mukundbansal10.github.io/CameraApp/) in your web browser.
 2. Allow camera access when prompted.
-3. Use the provided buttons to capture images or video.
+3. Use the provided buttons to capture images.

 ## Contributing